| Thursday 29 January - Day one |

 - Hypofractionation for benign tumours

-Dr Paul Sanghera, Consultant Oncologist, University Hospitals Birmingham
+Dr Paul Sanghera, Consultant Clinical Oncologist, University Hospitals Birmingham

 |